Beliavsky/Fortran-code-on-GitHub/README.md

 [fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with Gnuplot, by jchristopherson

+[gtk-fortran](https://github.com/vmagnin/gtk-fortran): cross-platform library to build Graphical User Interfaces (GUI), by vmagnin et al. Gtk-fortran is a partial GTK / Fortran binding 100% written in Fortran, thanks to the ISO_C_BINDING module for interoperability between C and Fortran

 [M_escape](https://github.com/urbanjost/M_escape): using in-band signaling wih ANSI control (escape) sequences to control terminal color from Fortran, by urbanjost and brocolis

 [ogpf](https://github.com/kookma/ogpf): Object-Based Interface to GnuPlot from Fortran, by kookma